hzzzzzhappy/3D-Anomaly-Detection/README.md

 # 3D Anomaly Detection Methods
 Welcome to the **3D Anomaly Detection** repository!
 This GitHub repository is dedicated to collecting, organizing, and evaluating various methods used for 3D anomaly detection.
 If you find this repository helpful, please consider giving it a ⭐ Star!

+If you have any questions, please contact us Worker email is: 2023362051@email.szu.edu.cn😊

 We organize the repository into the following sections:

 - [Datasets](#Datasets)